crimson-crystal/crimson/README.md

 ### Switching

 You can switch between Crystal versions using `crimson switch <version>` (or `crimson use`).
 If the version you wish to switch to has an alias, you can use that instead (for example, `crimson switch dev`).
 Versions can also be switched to automatically in the install command by including the `-s`/`--switch` flag.
+If you want to temporarily remove the current version from your system (for example, if you wanted to revert to a local install of Crystal) you can do so with `crimson switch -d`.
+This doesn't uninstall the Crystal version entirely, meaning you can easily switch back to it at any time.

 ### Defaults